Internet. Interactive. The two were destined to collide.

 Most content marketers that have hopped aboard the interactive train would answer yes.
 They may say they’ve realized greater results.
 They may also say it’s imperative.
 Here’s why:

 - Noise—There’s simply too much content.
-And the only people that really care about content is content marketers.
+And the only people that really care about content are content marketers.
 The customers don’t want content.
 They want answers.
 Or they want to have fun.
 Or both.

 - The world’s gone mobile—Mobile users have come to expect interactivity.
 Apps are more engaging than web pages.